Pile diameter

 What is a pile diameter?

-The diameter of a pile is a key feature that significantly influences the load transfer of structures.
-A larger diameter can significantly improve the load-bearing capacity of the foundation soil, as it provides a larger bearing surface and distributes the loads more efficiently to deeper, more stable soil layers.
+The pile diameter is a decisive feature that significantly influences the load transfer of structures.
+A larger bored pile diameter can significantly improve the load-bearing capacity of the foundation soil, as it offers a larger bearing surface and distributes the loads more efficiently to deeper, more stable soil layers.

-The diameter is determined depending on the structural requirements and the soil conditions.
+The pile diameter is determined depending on the static requirements and the soil conditions.
 After drilling into the ground, the hole is filled with steel (steel reinforcement) and concrete (reinforced concrete).

 What is the significance of the pile diameter?